Immigration to Chile: Immigration from Asia

 Mosque Mohammed VI Center for Dialogue of Civilizations, in Coquimbo.

 Jewish Hanukkah in La Moneda Palace, Santiago.

 Nomadic settlement of Romani people in Antofagasta.

 Frontis of Arabian Club in Viña del Mar.

 It is estimated that near the 4% of the Chilean population is of Asian origin, who are Asian immigrants and descendants, chiefly of the Middle East.
 There are a large community of Arab Chileans (i.e. Palestinians, Syrians, Lebanese and Middle East Armenians), and the total number are around 800,000.
-Note that Israelis, both Jewish and non-Jewish citizens of the nation of Israel may be included.
+Note that Jews may be included, whether they are direct descendants of Israeli citizens or Jewish immigrants from Europe.

 Chile is home to a large population of immigrants, mostly Christian, from the Levant.
 Roughly 500,000 Palestinian descendants are believed to reside in Chile.
 And the effects of their migration are widely visible.
 The earliest such migrants came in the 1850s, with others arriving during World War I and later the 1948 Arab-Israeli war.
 The Club Palestino is one of the most prestigious social clubs in Santiago.
 They are believed to form the largest Palestinian community outside of the Arab world.
 Aside from these migrants of previous decades, Chile has also taken in some Palestinian refugees in later years, as in April 2008 when they received 117 from the Al-Waleed refugee camp on the Syria-Iraq border near the Al-Tanf crossing.
 The situation in Gaza has caused tensions even thousands of miles away between the Israeli and Palestinian communities in Chile.

 In recent years, Chile had enlarged East Asian populations: considerably from China and Taiwan (See Chinese people in Chile) with a more recent wave from Japan (see Japanese Chilean) and South Korea (see Koreans in Chile).
 The earliest wave of East Asian immigration took place in the late 19th and early 20th centuries, mainly Chinese and Japanese contract laborers.
 A small community of Indians in Chile also exists.